-- b.
-Criteria regarding steady employed watchmen - (1) All "A" watchmen shall be eligible for steady employment. - (2) All "B" watchmen shall work a minimum of one (1) year out of the Union hall, (beginning from their date of registration) before becoming eligible for steady employment unless the positions are declined by hall "A" registered watchmen. - c.
+- (4) When an employer releases a steady watchman back to the Hall, the employer shall state the reason in writing. - b.
+Criteria regarding steady employed watchmen: - (1) All "A" and "B" watchmen shall be eligible for steady employment. - (2) All Hall "B" watchmen shall not be eligible for steady employment for eighteen (18) months after the date of their registration. - c.
 The monthly guarantees set forth in a.
 (3) above shall not apply when work is limited due to others being on strike.
 In such cases the applicable guarantee shall be prorated.